jeneralmcg/jeneralmcg/README.md

 📖 I've always been a natural storyteller - thriving in English writing, creative copywriting, and public speaking.

-📈 To tap into my passion for mathematics and analytical thinking, I pursued a MS in Business Analytics at Cal Poly, San Luis Obispo - my goal being to creatively employ data to tell stories.
+📈 To tap into my passion for mathematics and analytical thinking, I obtained a **M.S. in Business Analytics at Cal Poly, San Luis Obispo** - my goal being to creatively employ data to tell stories.

 🤝 My goal is to help companies make decisions based on the intersection of their data with consumer choices, marketing campaigns, and people + talent operations.